yinan-c/blog/articles/rss-gpt-manual-en.md

   - Find "Pages" under "Code and automation" in left sidebar and click in

-  - Set "Source" as "GitHub Actions", then click "Save"
+  - Set "Source" as "auto-commit" branch, choose "/(docs)", click "Save"

 ## 2. Configure RSS sources to merge, filter and summarize